Master of Arts: Excellence in Teaching

 Admission Requirements for the Master of Arts Degree (non-license program)

 Admission to Harding University is determined on an individual basis with the following criteria considered: (1) academic preparation, (2) character, (3) educational interests and (4) academic potential.
 Effort is made to admit all students who qualify and who can benefit from the unique educational program and opportunities available at Harding irrespective of their religious faith, national origin, sex, race or color.
 When applying, students should be aware of the distinct purpose of Harding University and be willing to commit themselves to upholding institutional values.

 NOTE: This degree does not lead to or add any licensure.

 Applicants for the Master of Arts degree program must:

 - Hold a baccalaureate degree from a regionally accredited institution, and must have a cumulative grade point average of 2.50 or higher, or a GPA of 2.75 on the last 60 hours, attested by an official transcript.

 - An application form for admission may be obtained online at www.harding.edu/education or by contacting the chair of Graduate Studies in Education, Box 12261, Searcy, AR 72149-2261; or e-mail email@example.com.

 - Applications must be accompanied by a $40 application fee which is not refundable and will not apply against the general registration fee if the applicant enrolls.

 A student who does not fully meet the requirements listed above may receive provisional admission if he or she:

-Holds a baccalaureate degree from an institution accredited by an agency nationally recognized by the US Department of Education or the Council for Higher Education Accreditation with a cumulative grade point average below 2.50 but not less than 2.35, attested to by an official transcript.
+Holds a baccalaureate degree from a regionally accredited institution with a cumulative grade point average below 2.50 but not less than 2.35, attested to by an official transcript.
 Provisional status is removed when the student completes 12 graduate level hours with at least a 3.0 grade point average, six of which must be in the academic area of concentration.